Pakistani dramas

+In 2016, Dawn News senior subeditor Maleeha Hamid Siddiqui and journalist Shahrezad Samiuddin estimated that the five major entertainment channels alone, put together, produce around 80 dramas every year, with an average of 16 dramas per channel.

 They have helped to attract viewers nationwide to television.
-The serials are watched in India and are popular in other South Asian countries, including Afghanistan, Bangladesh and Nepal.
+The serials are widely popular in South Asian countries Afghanistan, Bangladesh, India and Nepal.

 Origin

-Many Pakistani dramas are based on Urdu novels and in the subsequent years after 1969, many authors became television writers such as authors Umera Ahmad and Farhat Ishtiaq; both of whom have written content for digests as well as television serials.
-In recent years, Pakistani dramas have increasingly begun to tackle social issues that are once considered taboos.
+Many Pakistani dramas are based on Urdu novels.
+In the years following 1969, many authors, such as Umera Ahmad and Farhat Ishtiaq, became television writers.
+Both Umera and Farhat have written content for digests as well as television serials.
+In recent years, Pakistani dramas have increasingly begun to tackle social issues that are considered taboos.

 Social impact

 Pakistani feminists are usually concerned about depiction of women in Pakistani drama TV serials, they receive many of those with skepticism & reservation.
 UK based Pakistani feminist Tasneem Ahmar, whose research institute focuses on the women-media relationships, complaints 99.99% of TV drama in Pakistan is misogynist, patriarchal medieval in its depiction and treatment of women issues.
-Ahmar says there is no doubt that Pakistani Drama TV serials are hugely popular among all strata of Pakistani society, but unfortunately they waste their potential of doing better in projecting progressive values rather than regressive values vis a vis women's depiction & support to equal rights.
+Ahmar says there is no doubt that Pakistani Drama TV serials are hugely popular among all strata of Pakistani society, but unfortunately they waste their potential of doing better in projecting progressive values rather than regressive values of women's depiction & support to equal rights.